-Here are 10 weird things no-one tells you about your body after pregnancy…
+What are the wierd things no-one tells you about your body after pregnancy?

-But what happens after can be a bit of a mystery – something you can’t quite fathom while you’re lying on the sofa with a nine-month baby bump and the entire contents of the fridge.
+But what happens after can be a bit of a mystery, especially when it comes to your body after pregnancy.
+Something you can’t quite get your head around while you’re lying on the sofa with a nine-month baby bump and the entire contents of the fridge.

 There are things you are pretty sure will happen because everyone tells you, hence why you stockpile *those* giant sanitary towels and the Arnica pills you never get round to taking.